diop-malick/projetkoreant/README.md

 The Webpack configuration file for theme is thus:

--All CSS rules go to the assets/css/theme.css file.
+- All CSS rules go to the assets/css/theme.css file.
--All JavaScript code go to the assets/js/theme.js file.
+- All JavaScript code go to the assets/js/theme.js file.

 It provides proper configuration for compile your Sass, Less, Stylus or CSS files into a single CSS file.